goabstract/Marketing-for-Engineers/README.md

 * [How We Come Up With Ideas for the Blog](https://www.helpscout.net/blog/blog-post-ideas/) by Emily Triplett Lentz from Help Scout team.
 * [How to Generate Content Ideas With These 3 Awesome Tools](http://buzzsumo.com/blog/how-to-generate-content-ideas-with-these-3-awesome-tools/).
 Robert Katai shows how to use tools, that find out what people were asking about your industry (via keywords).
 * [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/)
+* If you have skiped articles in the Content Marketing section above, I do encorage you to read them!
+The first 4 articles have an exelent frameworks for getiing strategic content ideas.

 Pick the most approprite content format — video, list, long-read.
 Think about the right headline for driving interest to your article:
 * [Research on writing viral headlines](http://buzzsumo.com/blog/5-ways-create-amazing-viral-headlines/)